UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-When we open up the file `exponent_a_list.py`, we can see that a lot of the white space has been removed and the indentations have been fixed\!
+When we open up the file `exponent_a_list.py`, we can see that a lot of the white space has been removed, and the indentations have been fixed\!

-Remember it’s not perfect\!
-We can still see blank lines here that probably shouldn’t be but it does a pretty good job.
+Remember, it’s not perfect\!
+We can still see blank lines here that probably shouldn’t be, but it does a pretty good job.

 ---